Apic.org

 improvement.39

-Outbreaks of SSI caused by Group A Streptococcus and Staphylococcus aureus have been associated with colonized and infected HCWs.
+Staphylococcus aureus have been associated with colonized and infected HCWs.
 The organisms were likely transmitted by friction and movement through air currents created by traffic in the operating room (OR).40 Periodic overview of surgical teams utilizing observation tools designed to measure compliance with aseptic technique will assist in quantifying observed behaviors (see Appendix A).
 Providing measurable feedback to the surgical team is a valuable method for improving compliance with behaviors that lead to the reduction of surgical site infections.
-7. Surgical Technique

 The 1999 Healthcare Infection Control Practices Advisory Committee (HICPAC) Guidelines outlined the